dharmik2319/geotastic-helper/README.md

 > Note that this script won't work with flag modes.
 Yet, at the least.

-- After starting the game, you have 3 options:
+- After starting the game, you will notice a marker is placed at a position on the guess map, but the submit button is greyed out.
+This is because it is what I call a "fake" marker.
+You simply zoom into the map and place a "real" marker as close to it as possible and submit your guess.

+- Except this, you can also:

 #### 1 - Simply show the Coordinates of the target location, using the javascript alert() function.

 #### 2 - Open the target coordinates in Google Maps in another tab, to cross reference with the guess map.

-#### 3 - The most useful one; place a marker at the exact coordinates, but this will not be counted as a real marker, so you need to manually place a real marker as close to it as possible in order to finish your guess.
-> Please remember the marker placed by the script will not be considered a "real" one, i.e. the "Finish Guess" button will be greyed out.
-> In the next round, the fake marker will be at the same Cooordinates.
-You need to press 3 again to update its location.

-- You can simply press 1, 2 or 3 to use the script.
+- You can simply press 1 or 2 to use this functionality.

 ## Acknowledgements